Skip to main content

 • Conscious decision to take a shortcut with a clear plan to pay it back

-• typically driven by strategic need to ship quickly.
+• typically driven by strategic need to ship quickly; the intent distinguishes it from reckless debt.

 Deliberate & Reckless